This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 If the puppy does relieve himself in the proper area, give him lots of praise.
 Then let him explore the house (remember to supervise – don’t let him out of your sight).

-Afterwards you may take him inside, but remember to supervise the puppy; do not let him out of your sight.
+Afterward, you may take him inside, but remember to supervise the puppy; do not let him out of your sight.
 Talk to your puppy when it explores to make him feel more at home.

 QUICK RECOMMENDATION: We recently started training our puppies to alert us when they have to go potty by using a potty training doorbell called the Smart Bell.
 It requires a little bit of training, but it’s a good alternative to your dog scratching up the backdoor.